jeffreykegler/hoonlint/misc/whitespace.md

   Its pre-comment column should be undefined.

 * A queenside jogging.
-  The base column of its jogs should be aligned two stops after the anchor column.
+  The jog base column

-* A vertical gap.
+  should be
-  Its inter-comment column should be the anchor column.
+  two stops after the anchor column.

-  Its pre-comment column should be undefined.
+* A vertical gap, with comments at the the anchor column and the jog base column.

 * A TISTIS,
   aligned at the anchor column.